pagekit/docs/developer-basics/packages.md

 ### `positions`: Register widget positions for a theme

 Widget positions allow users to publish Widgets in several locations of your theme markup.
-They appear in the Widget area of the Pagekit backend are selectable by the user when setting up a Widget.
+They appear in the Widget area of the Pagekit admin panel are selectable by the user when setting up a Widget.

 Each widget position is defined by an identifier (i.e. `sidebar`) and a label to be displayed to the user (i.e. `Sidebar`).